hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 *A*. — As I have said, the majority of the Indian people are practically dualists, and the minority are monists.
-The main subject of discussion is Mâyâ and Jiva.
+The main subject of discussion is Māyā and Jiva.
 When I came to this country, I found that the labourers were informed of the present condition of politics; but when I asked them, "What is religion, and what are the doctrines of this and that particular sect?" they said, "We do not know; we go to church."
 In